njordhov/govalert/README.md

 Please carefully read the Scheduler instructions if you're setting up production deployment crawling massive document repositories: https://devcenter.heroku.com/articles/scheduler

-## Subscribing to Alerts

-If you need to be able to submit subscriptions from web forms, ensure you have a Heroku dyno for the web process:

-    $ heroku ps:scale web=1
-    $ heroku ps

-A basic form is provided on the server to subscribe:

-    $ heroku open

-Customize the html file in the distribution, or submit another form to the same location.

 ## ElasticSearch JSON Harvesting patterns